Nagashree-1030/Nagashree-1030/README.md

 ### 🧠 RAG & AI Infrastructure

-Collaborated with engineering teams on **RAG applications and internal AI infrastructure**, contributing to improvements around reliability, accuracy, and practical enterprise usage.
+Collaborated with engineering teams on **RAG applications and internal AI infrastructure**, contributing to reliability, accuracy, and practical enterprise AI adoption.

 </td>